 Our Produce

-Wishwell Farms has added a new item to grow nearly every year.
-The decision to diversify our crops more each year has been consumer driven.
-As of now, we grow over 20 different types of fruits and vegetables, and offer 10 or 12 other items grown by other farms.
+Wishwell Farms prides itself on growing a very diverse mix of fruit and vegetable crops and offering them for sale at numerous, convenient locations.
+We now grow nearly 20 different types of fruits and vegetables, and offer over a half dozen other items grown by other local farms.
+We also offer several Southern grown items such as peaches and vidalia onions.
 We grow many of our vegetables on raised beds covered with black plastic mulch, with drip tape under the mulch to irrigate.
 The black mulch heats the soil up earlier in the season to provide an earlier harvest, also keeps the weeds down, and keeps the moisture in the soil longer.
-Each year we are growing more of our vegetables on a cover crop of rye in a no-till system, to avoid plowing and lowering the use of plastic mulch.
-We believe this approach helps maintain the biodiversity in the soil and prevents top soil erosion.
+Each year we are growing more of our vegetables on a cover crop of rye in a no-till system, to avoid overworking the soil and lower the use of plastic mulch.
+Our approach helps maintain the biodiversity in the soil and prevents top soil erosion.

 The diversity of our produce at Farmers’ Markets is one of the things that our customers have come to expect.
 Wishwell Farms is known for consistently offering only the freshest produce, of the highest quality and having a friendly and diligent staff.

-Growing tomatoes indoors is very labor intensive, but it is also very rewarding, when we are the first farm to have tomatoes at the markets.
-We also grow about one acre of outdoor field tomatoes, but eventually they will succumb to the frost in October, and once again the greenhouse tomatoes are in high demand until their termination around Thanksgiving time.
-After Christmas the cycle begins again with a new seeding of greenhouse tomatoes, which will be ready for harvest in the middle of April.
+Growing tomatoes indoors is very labor intensive, but it is also very rewarding.
+It's exciting to be the first farm to have tomatoes at the farmers' markets in early May.
+We also grow about one acre of outdoor field tomatoes, but eventually they will succumb to the frost in October, and once again the greenhouse tomatoes are in high demand until their termination in early November.
+After Christmas the cycle begins again with a new seeding of greenhouse tomatoes, which will be ready for harvest near the end of April.

 Varieties have improved dramatically over the years, and we pride ourselves on keeping up with the latest changes.
 By using the University’s growing and tasting trial reports and by doing our own on farm trials, we believe that we offer to our customers the very best there is to offer when it comes to sweetness, texture and over all flavor.